amcginlay/readme/README.md

 9:39:57 PM - Compilation complete.
 Watching for file changes.
 ```
 - In VS Code, switch to DEBUG mode using the circular bug icon in the left-hand sidebar, then click the cog icon at the top of the debug panel to configure ``launch.json``.
 This file will automatically open itself.
-- Within the configuration denoted by ``"name": "Launch"``, ensure the following settings are adjusted as follows:
+- Within the configuration block denoted by ``"name": "Launch"``, ensure the following settings are adjusted as follows:
 ```
 "program": "${workspaceRoot}/app.ts",
 "sourceMaps": true,